mcatalan15/ft_transcendence/README.md

 ## Overview

 **ft_transcendence** is a full-stack, single-page web application developed as the final project of the Common Core at 42 Barcelona.
 It is a modern recreation of the Pong game featuring real-time gameplay, user management, live chat, blockchain integration, secure authentication system, and many more features.
-The project is built with a microservices architecture using Docker Compose.
+The project is built with a microservices architecture using Docker.

 ---